 The first call to action will send the visitor to your donations page on your website, and the second one to your membership page.
 The third will open a direct chat with your nonprofit through Messenger.

-"A Facebook page has become the digital business card of any organization, including nonprofits.
-It needs to be carefully constructed by providing as much information as possible right from the start", Amanda Michel - Social Media Manager.
+Pro Tip: "A Facebook page has become the digital business card of any organization, including nonprofits.
+It needs to be carefully constructed by providing as much information as possible right from the start."
+Amanda Michel - Social Media Manager.

-14 Quick Tips to Become a Nonprofit Facebook Guru
+14 Quick Tips to Becoming A Facebook Guru

 Tip 1: Define Your Editorial Line